dakom/ibc-chat/README.md

 * Client-side "sdk-like" methods (i.e. contract API) are shared between all clients (including on-chain, off-chain, and frontend)
   - e.g. the [ContractClient](https://dakom.github.io/ibc-chat/doc/wallet/contract_traits/trait.ContractClient.html) and [ContractServer](https://dakom.github.io/ibc-chat/doc/wallet/contract_traits/trait.ContractServer.html) - which are traits with implementations everywhere.
 Just call the methods and it works, whether in multi-test, on-chain tests, or frontend!
 * Taskfile with simple commands to make setup and development _much_ less painful (`task --list-all` to skip past the Readme, sorta...) - works in CI too!
-* Gui tools for a fun, easy-to-understand, interactive way to run those tasks
+* Dev tools for a fun, easy-to-understand, interactive way to run those tasks

 # [Live Demo](https://dakom.github.io/ibc-chat/)